UGentBiomath/COVID19-Model/data/README.md

 ### Interim data sets

 Conversion scripts are managed inside the `covid19model` package (`src/covid19model/data` folder).

+#### Interaction matrices

+##### Willem 2012

++ `total.xlsx`, `home.xlsx`, `work.xlsx`, `leisure.xlsx`, `transport.xlsx`, `school.xlsx`, `otherplace.xlsx`:  contains the interaction matrix (in the place suggested by the spreadsheets name) based on a survey study in Flanders with 1752 participants.
+Two sheets were added to every corresponding spreadsheet in the raw folder: 1) interactions longer than 5 minutes and 2) interactions longer than 15 minutes.
+These were computed as the total number of interactions minus the interaction lasting less than 5/15 minutes.

+##### Demographic

++ `BELagedist_5year.txt` contains the most recent (January 1st, 2020) age pyramid of Belgium.
+Given as the number of individuals per 5 year age bins irrespective of gender.
+Converted from raw dataset `Age pyramid of Belgium.csv` using MS Excel.

++ `BELagedist_10year.txt` contains the most recent (January 1st, 2020) age pyramid of Belgium.
+Given as the number of individuals per 10 year age bins irrespective of gender.
+Converted from raw dataset `Age pyramid of Belgium.csv` using MS Excel.

 #### Hospital data
 + `twallema_AZMM_UZG.xlsx` contains the merged dataset from AZ Maria Middelares and Ghent University hospital.
 The combined samplesize is 370 patients.
 The resulting dataset contains the following entries: 1) age of patient, 2) sex of patient, 3) type of stay.
 Emergency room only, Cohort only or ICU.
 Here, ICU implies that the patient spent a limited time in Cohort before transitioning to an ICU unit and if not deceased in ICU, the patient returns to Cohort for recovery, 4) outcome (R: recovered, D: deceased), 5) dC: time spent in a Cohort ward, 6) dICU: time spent in an ICU, 7) dICUrec: time spent in Cohort recovering after an ICU stay.
 Code of reformat performed in `notebooks/0.1-twallema-AZMM-UZG-data-analysis.ipynb`.